mlc-ai/mlc-llm/docs/install/tvm.rst

 .. contents:: Table of Contents
     :depth: 2

 `TVM Unity <https://discuss.tvm.apache.org/t/establish-tvm-unity-connection-a-technical-strategy/13344>`__, the latest development in Apache TVM, is required to build MLC LLM.
+Its features include:

+- High-performance CPU/GPU code generation instantly without tuning;
+- Dynamic shape and symbolic shape tracking by design;
+- Supporting both inference and training;
+- Productive python-first compiler implementation.
+As a concrete example, MLC LLM compilation is implemented in pure python using its API.

-To install TVM Unity, there are two options available:
+There are two options available to install TVM Unity:

 - installing a prebuilt developer package, or
 - building TVM Unity from source.